I’ve noticed an alarming trend going on in the productivity industry.

 The founder was passionate about an idea, started the business and over the years was struggling to make ends meet.
 At some point, as every entrepreneur can relate, you wonder “what’s the point of working so hard and all this stress when I can barely pay my bills?”

-When the owner gives, the business usually dies.
+When the owner gives up, the business usually dies.
 Not surprisingly, usually it’s related to not making enough money.

 Which brings me to the second reason businesses stop existing: they run of out cash.
 When you don’t have cash, you can’t pay your people, vendors and your bills.
 That’s when you have to raise the white flag and call it quits.